 The grant is awarded for feature-length films.
 A film is feature-length if it runs for at least 79 minutes, or 59 minutes in the case of children's films.
-In justified exceptional cases, the FFA managing board may allow a shorter running time for animated films.

 SECTION 5.2 MINIMUM TOTAL PRODUCTION COSTS AND MINIMUM AMOUNT OF THE GERMAN PRODUCTION COSTS